Home Students & New Grads New Dental Hygiene Grads: 10 Tips for Transitioning to Practice

 In Closing

-The transition from dental hygiene school to practice might seem overwhelming, but in no time, you will find your rhythm.
+The transition from the dental hygiene program to practice might feel overwhelming at first, but in no time, you will find your rhythm.

 Your dental hygiene education is a great foundation to build upon, but as new research emerges, best practices and protocols can change.
-From being open and coachable to finding an office that aligns with your ethics, don’t forget to continue to learn.
+From remaining open and coachable to finding an office that aligns with your patient care philosophy and ethics, don’t forget to continue to learn.

-Most importantly, just have fun and enjoy the ride of being a dental hygienist.
+Most importantly, remember to have fun and enjoy the ride of being a dental hygienist.
 It’s the best one I’ve ever taken.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.